... words and images from church life

 Playing the mating game, or just posing?

-Bearing up amazingly when no Simon Smith anywhere to be seen
+Bearing up amazingly with no Simon Smith anywhere to be seen

 Stitches in time